lazy-media/Reactive-Resume/README.md

 ## Description

+> Please use the latest release instead of `main` branch.
+Use `main` for testing or fixes currently, until GitHub Pull Request issues are resolved for owner of repo.

 Reactive Resume is a free and open-source resume builder that simplifies the process of creating, updating, and sharing your resume.
 With zero user tracking or advertising, your privacy is a top priority.
 The platform is extremely user-friendly and can be self-hosted in less than 30 seconds if you wish to own your data completely.

 It's available in multiple languages and comes packed with features such as real-time editing, dozens of templates, drag-and-drop customisation, and integration with OpenAI for enhancing your writing.